 Representations, Warranties and Commitment

 Section 1.1 Owner’s Representations and Warranties.
 Owner represents and warrants that it owns, controls or has the right to move those certain coal bed methane gas reserves in and under or attributable to or within the Reserve Commitment Area as fully described in Exhibit A attached hereto (“Owner’s Reserves”).
-Owner's Reserves, as defined herein, for interests that are not owned by Owner, shall be limited to Gas reserves from wells within the Reserve Commitment Area in which Owner both owns an interest and is the operator and shall exclude the interest of any party owning an interest in the Fort Union Gas Gathering, L.L.C. or the Thunder Creek Gas Services, L.L.C. except Provider and its affiliates, unless otherwise agreed by the Parties in writing.
+Owner's Reserves, as defined herein, for interests that are not owned by Owner, shall be limited to coal bed methane reserves from wells within the Reserve Commitment Area in which Owner both owns an interest and is the operator and shall exclude the interest of any party owning an interest in the Fort Union Gas Gathering, L.L.C. or the Thunder Creek Gas Services, L.L.C. (except Provider and its affiliates), unless otherwise agreed by the Parties in writing.
 For Owner's Reserves not owned by Owner, Owner represents and warrants that owner has the right to commit and dedicate such interest to this Agreement.
 Owner's warranty regarding ownership of the leases within the Reserve Commitment Area is in accordance with customary oil and gas industry standards for undeveloped properties.

 Owner represents and warrants that it holds owns or controls or has the right to market all gas delivered to Provider hereunder.
 Owner hereby represents that except as provided in Exhibit A, Owner’s Reserves are not otherwise subject to any field services, transportation, purchase and sale or other agreement that would affect the commitment described hereunder in Section 1.3.
 Owner represents and warrants that to the best of its knowledge, that gas delivered has been produced from Owner’s Reserves which are not dedicated or committed to interstate commerce, and has not been commingled at any point upstream from the Delivery Point(s) with other gas which may be sold, consumed, transported or otherwise utilized in interstate commerce in such a manner as will subject the Facilities or any portion thereof, to the jurisdiction of the Federal Energy Regulatory Commission or any successor authority under the Natural Gas Act.
 Owner represents and warrants that Owner will take no affirmative action, directly or indirectly, that would be designed to subject the Field Services or any portion thereof to the jurisdiction of the Federal Energy Regulatory Commission or any successor authority under the Natural Gas Act.
-Neither, delivery of Gas hereunder nor compliance with FERC data requests not solicited by Owner shall constitute such an action.
+Neither, delivery of Gas hereunder nor compliance with FERC data requests not solicited by Owner or other governmental body shall constitute such an action.
 Owner represents and warrants that gas delivered shall meet the Specifications as defined in the General Terms and Conditions attached to this Agreement.
 Owner shall indemnify, defend and hold harmless Provider from any and all loss, cost, expense and Claims including, without limitation, incidental, consequential and indirect damages, lost profits or other business interruption damages, arising from or out of a breach of the representations and warranties herein.

 Section 1.2 Provider’s Representations and Warranties.
 Provider represents and warrants that it is capable of providing the services defined in this Agreement.